-Evacuate unnecessary personnel.
-Ventilate area.
-Extinguish any sources of ignition.
 Wear recommended personal protective equipment (see Section 8).
-Do not get on skin, eyes or on clothing.
+Avoid contact with skin, eyes and clothing.
 Avoid breathing mist, vapor, dust, fume and spray.
 Do not walk through spilled material.
 Wash thoroughly after handling.
-Remove contaminated clothing and launder before reuse.

 Environmental precautions:

 Prevent further leakage or spillage if safe to do so.
 Prevent from reaching drains, sewers and waterways.
 Discharge into the environment must be avoided.